-I’ll start by saying that I don’t have kids, so you could argue that I’m under-qualified to write this post.
+I’ll start by saying that I don’t have kids, so this post is not based on experience per se.
 However, I have 4 adorable and sweet nieces and one “cool” (he’d kill me if I said “adorable and sweet!”) nephew … and I have actually gotten asked this question from three of you now, so let’s talk about how to fit in exercise with your kids.

 I read a Runner’s World article yesterday called “Fit Kids are Better Learners.”
 The study cited in the article shows that for the hardest recall tests, kids who scored higher on fitness also scored higher on memory tests.
 Although the results aren’t quite as dramatic as the title of the article suggests, this is still pretty amazing … active, healthy, fit kids can also reap benefits in terms of mental abilities!
 If that isn’t enough to get you moving with your family, I don’t know what is!